-This page presents information about the more advanced capabilities of conferencing on The WELL.
+This page presents information about the more advanced capabilities of conferencing on The WELL should you choose to use the cherished legacy command-line method with a text menus overlay.
 It includes information about:

 Making and using a favorite conferences list

 While exploring The WELL, you may find some conferences that you want to visit regularly.
 You can create your own online neighborhood by making a list of the conferences you want to keep up with.

 When you log in to The WELL, you automatically go to the first conference on your list.
 You can then go to each conference on your list quickly, using the Menus or a quick command.

 This section describes making a conference list, going to the next conference on the list, and resetting the list so that you start at the first conference again.

 From the Main menu choose 3 Conferencing.